MentorFilou/vehicleResources/README.md

 - The folder structure is just an example.

 ## Use it as a template...
 A good advice might be to have a template folder.
-Therefore just do step 1, but then name it something like '.vehicles', '!vehex', '#veh' or '_tempvehicle'.
+Therefore just do step 1, but then name it something like '.vehicles', '!exampleveh', '#veh' or '_vehicletemp'.
 (The signs will list this template folder in top of your resources.)
 Now do steps 3 to 6.
 Your template folder is done.
 From now on you just have to copy your tempkate name it as you want and do steps 7 to 12.